bobaseb/energetically-coherent-computation/index.md

 - and consciousness
 - between higher and lower dimensional states

+Field-based computation
+- analog implementation of
+- relationship to consciousness
+- supporting coherent dynamics

+Field based computing
+- analog implementation of
+- continuous dynamics in
+- contrast with digital systems
+- interference patterns in
+- relationship to consciousness
+- standing waves in
+- wave propagation in

 Field consciousness studies
 - cultural context effects
 - investigation of coherence patterns